-Researchers have compared successful and less-successful performers and determined that the ability to maintain concentration is a primary discriminating factor.
+Researchers have compared successful and less-successful performers, and determined that the ability to maintain concentration is a primary discriminating factor.
 The best performers were less likely to be distracted by irrelevant stimuli or to succumb to worry and outcome-oriented thoughts.
-So in your quest to improve concentration–and increase climbing performance–it’s a good first step to raise your awareness of the enemies of task-relevant focus as well as common targets of misplaced concentration.
+So in your quest to improve concentration–and increase climbing performance–a good first step is to raise your awareness of the enemies of task-relevant focus as well as common targets of misplaced concentration.
 Following are six common concentration killers or targets of misplaced focus.

-Skills and climbing moves that you possess high competence in (autonomous learning stage) should be turned over to the preconscious mind.
+Skills and climbing moves that you’re highly competent in (autonomous learning stage) should be turned over to the preconscious mind.
 Focusing on execution of well-learned movements often results in mechanical, lower-efficiency movement and diverts concentration from other task-relevant targets.

 While you must monitor internal conditions by occasionally turning your focus inward, dwelling on such internal feelings will rob external focus and inhibit performance.
-A common trait of hardman (and -woman) climbers is the ability to dissociate from the fatigue and pain of an exhaustive workout or climb.
+A common trait of hardworking climbers is the ability to dissociate from the fatigue and pain of an exhaustive workout or climb.
 It’s a fact that in focusing on the strain and deepening fatigue during a hard climb, you magnify these feelings and open the door to powerful stopping thoughts.
-Dissociating from such non-injury-producing “good pain” and dismissing phantom stopping thoughts empowers you to transcend previous limitations and achieve the uncommon.
+Dissociating from such non-injury-producing “good pain” and dismissing phantom stopping thoughts empowers you to transcend previous limitations and achieve greatness.

 Vocal and subvocal self-talk is an inherent and almost ever-present feature of our conscious mind; however the nature and quality of this self-talk is not always in our favor.
 Negative self-talk is a powerful concentration and performance killer, because it directs attention inward to fretful or fearful thoughts.
 Therefore, it’s essential that you direct positive, productive self-talk that helps maintain focus, aids execution, and sustains motivation.
 Strive to direct positive self-talk in all you do, and it will become a powerful ally in your toughest times.